• Home |

 • Black Americans have been two times more likely to perish in firearm-related incidents than any other race for the past two decades.

-• 5.3 black Americans commit suicide with a firearm out of 100,000, while 9.5 white Americans commit suicide with a firearm out of every 100,000.
+• 5.3 out of 100,000 black Americans commit suicide using firearms; 9.5 out of 100,000 white Americans commit suicide using firearms.

-Report Highlights - Key points about gun violence among Black Americans
+Report Highlights - Key Points About Gun Violence Among Black Americans

 This report was compiled using reputable sources to ensure the most accurate information.
 All sources are listed HERE.